 Smith also sets the bar high for himself.
 Even in his down time, his activities tend to support the community and those he cares about.

 He uses many of the races he participates in as fundraising opportunities for the charities—including The Big Fish Foundation and the Semper Fi Fund, both nonprofits supporting veterans.
-He even created and organized a multiple running events to support the Semper Fi Fund.
+He even created and organized multiple running events to support the Semper Fi Fund.

 Personally and academically, running has shaped his life.
 It was participating in the Eugene Marathon that drove Smith move to Oregon.